tbringloe/Bioinformatics-CrashCourse/README.md

 ## Objective
 The repository provides a basic introduction to bioinformatics intended for upper level undergraduate students.
 The content introduces concepts related to read quality control, assembly of short reads, gene annotations, read mapping, and similarity searches of DNA barcodes against NCBI ([BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&BLAST_PROGRAMS=megaBlast&PAGE_TYPE=BlastSearch&SHOW_DEFAULTS=on&LINK_LOC=blasthome) searches) and the Barcode of Life Data Systems ([BOLD](http://v4.boldsystems.org/)).
 The content required to complete the project and lab assignments detailed here are not provided in their entirety due to data storage limitations on github, or otherwise because materials are physical (i.e. LEGO assembly lab).
-Note also, steps to complete are not prescribed, but require some level of user input to modify directory pathways, file names, ect.
-The content can be modified to according to level of immmersion expected of students; as drafted here, computational steps are prescribed but not performed by students.
-Given the opportunity (i.e. a full semester course in bioinformatics) students should be expected to  complete steps themselves to ensure engagement on a deeper level.
+Note also, steps to complete are not verbatim, but require some level of user input to modify directory pathways, file names, ect.
+The content can be modified according to the level of immmersion expected of students; as drafted here, computational steps are provided but not performed by students.
+Given the opportunity (i.e. a full semester course in bioinformatics) students should be expected to (eventually) complete steps themselves to ensure engagement on a deeper level.
 The ultimate objective of a bioinformatics course should be to impart on students the capacity to develop a workflow de novo to achieve a specified task(s).

 ## Project Summary
 Macroalgae (seaweeds) represent a conglomerate of species, particularly turf forming species that grow entangled with one another close to rocky coastal substrate.
 Moreover, the seaweeds themselves are home to a host of bacterial and eukaryotic taxa, many of which are unknown to science.
 Seaweed holobiomes are not simply a grouping of species, they represent an ecosystem of relationships, some obligate, some passive, some mutualistic, and some parasitic.
 The complexity of seaweed holobiomes (and holobiomes in general) in terms of the number of species and their relation to one another simply outscales human comprehension.
 Nonetheless, we can use big-data approaches to gleam some insight into these complex biological worlds.

 Bioinformatics offers one such glimpse into the structure of holobiomes.
 Between August 7-12, 2022, I was fortunate enough to join colleagues on a research cruise to collect seaweeds in Tjongspollen Fjord, south of Bergen, Norway, as part of a taxonomic survey funded by the Norwegian Taxonomic Inititiative.
 Prior to the cruise, I also dove several sites in the area of Bergen with colleagues from France.
 We were able to collect and document algal turfs, including photo evidence of the turf samples as seen from a dissecting microscope.
-These samples were subsequently preserve in silica, had DNA extracted at the University of New Brunswick, Canada, and were sequenced at Genome Quebec using the NovaSeq6000 platform, targeting 100 million 150 bp paired-reads reads in 25 samples (though closer to 3 billion reads were generated in total).
+These samples were subsequently preserve in silica, had DNA extracted at the University of New Brunswick, Canada, and were sequenced at Genome Quebec using the NovaSeq6000 platform, targeting 100 million 150 bp paired-reads reads per sample in 25 samples (though closer to 3 billion reads were generated in total).
 Our objective was to infer the presence of inconspicous species using molecular data that were otherwise escaping labour intensive sorting under the microscope.
 Because we were interested in species level inferences, we used a whole genome approach rather than traditional metabarcoding (see introduction to bioinformatics lecture).

-Using the tutorials provided here, students are expected to distil these whole genome sequencing datasets into information that would allow inferences regarding species present in algal turf samples.
+Using the tutorials provided here, students will understand how to distil these whole genome sequencing datasets into information that would allow inferences regarding species present in algal turf samples.
 Students should consult the files provided here, including sample metadata, and follow links to relevant sites for more information.
-Some of the computationally intensive steps have been completed a priori, but labs nonetheless guide students through the concepts underpinning bioinformatics otherwise carried out in a high performance computing environment.
+The computationally intensive steps have been completed a priori, but labs nonetheless guide students through the concepts underpinning the bioinformatics methods used here, which were carried out in a high performance computing environment.
 A project report detailing species found within a particular algal turf sample is expected, including introduction, methods, results, and discussion.

-Students can access specimen photos [here](https://drive.google.com/drive/folders/1EX7cczCrXq7ODOZHp4ddxP6jAzai07zQ?usp=sharing)
+Students can access specimen photos via a google drive link provided in class.

 ## Disclaimer
 The material presented here is intended as a basic introduction to bioinformatics.
 The topics covered are by no means comprehensive, and potentially more efficient coding options are certainly available.
-The intention is to provide students with exposure.
+The intention is to provide students with exposure to bioinformatics.
 The information is accurate to the best of my knowledge, and targetted toward biological students with a desire to incorporate computational methods into their learning.
 The material is not intended to foster formal learning in coding, scripting, understandning computional theory, ect.
 It is simply meant to get students introduced to bioinformatics and gain some momentum applying principals of read quality assessment, assembly, mapping, and extracting biological information from concensus sequences.
-The material could serve as an initial framework for expanding into a fully fledged course.
+The material rather serves as an initial framework for expanding into a fully fledged course.

 ## Tutorial 1 Linux based commands

 Most students are used to operating systems that are highly visual and interactive (i.e. the user clicks icons to issue commands).
 Linux based computing, however, allows the user to execute desired actions using the command line interface.
 This provides the user with much greater flexibility for manipulating files in an efficient manner, while still enabling more complex functions to be executed using various built-in and external scripting languages.
 This tutorial provides basic commands used in linux.
-Exercises are provided to test commands and reinforce comprehension, which evidently require students have access to a linux based environment (e.g. a virtual box or software such as Ubuntu; covered in class).
+Exercises are provided to test commands and reinforce comprehension, which evidently require students to have access to a linux based environment (e.g. a virtual box or software such as Ubuntu).
 This tutorial is basically meant to supplement learning and allow students to better understand the commands provided in labs.
-It is by no means comprehensive; the intention is to put these tools in the hands of up and coming biologists.
+It is by no means comprehensive; the intention is to put these tools in the hands of forthcoming biologists.
 Most people learn how to drive without ever knowing exactly how their vehicle works.
 Students should seek out a computer science course or linux-based workshop to further learning in this area.

-A couple further things to note.
+A couple additional things to note.
 You cannot visualize or interact with linux file systems the same way we click and see directory heirarchies in windows or apple OS.
 Rather, the user must create and familiarize themselves with directory heirarchies, and use pathways (e.g. /home/trevor/data) to move about and interact with their environment and the files therein.
 Some third party programs can help, however, with connecting and navigating this environment, specifically if the environment is remote and you must login to it (e.g. [Filezilla](https://filezilla-project.org/).
 A good SSH client for remote work is [PuTTy](https://www.putty.org/).
 A hashtag indicates to not execute proceeding text as commands.
 They are therefore a useful tool for annotating scripts.
 You can use the TAB key to finish a filename or pathway.
 If multiple options are present, they will be displayed.
 This can save on typing.
 The up arrow key can be used to recall previously used commands, in order of most recent.